-Seniors (Program III)

-1 semester 1/2 credit Dual Credit with KC (3 credit hours)
+Seniors (Program III) 1 semester 1/2 credit

 English Composition 101 is an expository essay writing course.
 This course (1) develops awareness of the writing process; (2) provides inventive, organizational and editorial strategies; (3) stresses the variety of uses for writing; and (4) emphasizes critical skills in reading, thinking, and writing.
 Students will compose a minimum of 5,000 words, including a literary analysis.